 There are a number of tools (free and paid) that can help you spot any issues with your on-site SEO.
 Start with the free Hubspot Website Grader: it scans your website looking for issues related to SEO, and offers solutions.
-For ongoing help, SEMRush and Moz Site Crawl are paid-for SaaS (Software as a Service) tools that can run regular audits on your website, looking for SEO issues.
+For ongoing help, SEMRush and Ahrefs are paid-for Software as a Service (SaaS) tools that can run regular audits on your website, looking for SEO issues.
 It’s a good plan to make on-site SEO a monthly check that you run on your website.

 Do you know which pages people visit most often on your site, what they do once they arrive and how long they stay?
 Analytics are essential when figuring out which content and products are popular, and how well your marketing campaigns are running.

-While we often think of Google Analytics as ‘set-and-forget’, checking that you’ve set up your analytics correctly is important so that you get the most accurate representation of visitor activity.
+Checking that you’ve set up your Google Analytics correctly is important so that you get the most accurate representation of visitor activity.
 To check your analytics, look at the most recent report and see if there are any sharp spikes or dips in key metrics, like sessions (visits) or bounce rate.
 Use a free tool like Google Tag assist, to test that your Google Analytics or Google Tag Manager installations are working correctly, and make any necessary adjustments.

 4. Mobile Responsiveness

 We all know the future (and the present) is mobile, so having a responsive website is essential.
-In 2019, 80% of users used a mobile device to search the internet.
-80%!
 If your site isn’t easy to browse on a mobile device, you are without a doubt losing visitors.
 And Google won’t rank you as well.
 Because mobile devices and resolutions change with such speed, it’s important to check your website’s mobile performance regularly.
 What worked previously, might not work now.